chris-bailey/portfolio/README.md

 5. Open your browser and navigate to `http://localhost:3000`.

 ## Credits
-This portfolio site was inspired by [Lee Robinson's](https://leerob.io/) minimalistic yet content-rich portfolio site.
+This portfolio site was inspired by [Lee Robinson's](https://leerob.io/) minimalistic yet content-rich portfolio website.